 Keep talking to users, trying out new ideas, and testing features.
 Use a "speedboat" approach to quickly test risky but potentially rewarding ideas.
 Draw out your thoughts using tools like opportunity solution trees.
 This helps you see problems and solutions clearly.
 By always learning and checking, you make sure your roadmap stays useful and tackles real user needs.

 Develop a product plan with multiple layers to capture different time horizons and levels of detail.
-The top layer outlines broad strategic themes aligned with your company's vision (multi year).
+The top layer outlines broad strategic themes aligned with your company's vision.
+This multi year product roadmap view captures your long term product roadmap strategy.
 The middle layer breaks these themes into more specific initiatives or epics (this year).
 The bottom layer details near-term features and tasks (this quarter or month).
 You should align the roadmaps with your business and product strategy and product vision.

 A product roadmap is a visual tool that communicates your product strategy, outlines your product goals, and shows the journey of a product over time.
 It is an essential part of product management that helps product teams plan and communicate their strategy effectively.
 A roadmap is a strategic document that aligns your product team's efforts with business objectives and ensures that your product will grow over time.